Report: Securing the Future of Cocoa Agroforestry in Ivory Coast: The Importance of Financing Land Certificates for Smallholder Farmers

 The goal is for this initiative to eventually benefit all smallholder farmers, enabling them to fully leverage their primary asset: their land.

 The study was co-funded by IDH’s LDN Technical Assistance Facility and the ISLA program.
+It is part of the broad Ecookim project.
 Its primary objective was to ascertain a business case for land certification in rural areas, mainly targeting smallholder cocoa farmers.
 To achieve this goal, a qualitative and quantitative survey was conducted among smallholder cocoa farmers across 12 regions of Côte d’Ivoire, with cocoa plantation sizes ranging from 0–10 hectares, and farmers who work closely with cooperatives.
 Data collection was also carried out with financial institutions, cooperatives, ECOOKIM and the Rural Land Agency (AFOR) .

 The study confirmed the high demand for land certification from smallholders (including technical and financial), and gathered interest from financial institutions to develop and pilot financial products for this end.